mukeshbarnwal/The-Magic-Of-Quantization/README.md

 BitsAndBytesConfig helps to reduce 32 bit to 16 or 8 bit and computations are then performed efficiently and memory usage is also lesser.

+quantization_config = BitsAndBytesConfig()
+model = AutoModelForCausalLM.from_pretrained('model-name', quantization_config=quantization_config)

+A BitsAndBytesConfig object is created to specify how we want to quantize any model.
+This configuration object is then passed to the from_pretrained method of AutoModelForCausalLM to apply the quantization settings.